Nerwyn/service-call-tile-feature/README.md

 <img src="https://raw.githubusercontent.com/Nerwyn/service-call-tile-feature/main/assets/selector_general_options.png" alt="selector_general_options" width="600"/>

-Dropdowns and selectors are made up of option, which can be added to, reordered, copied, deleted, and edited from a list similar to the overall features or custom features in a row.
+Dropdowns and selectors are made up of options, which can be added to, reordered, copied, deleted, and edited from a list similar to the overall features or custom features in a row.
 Dropdowns have dropdown options which can each have a single action, and selectors have buttons which can have multiple different actions.

 Like sliders and spinboxes, selectors have a one second delay before updating their internal values from Home Assistant, which can be adjusted using `Update after action delay`.